symfony/symfony1-docs/more-with-symfony/en/11-Windows-and-Symfony.markdown

 ![IIS Manager - Type http://localhost/web in the URL.
 Success!](http://www.symfony-project.org/images/more-with-symfony/windows_31.png)

-By the way, you may see a light yellow band at the top saying "Intranet settings are now turned off by default.
+By the way, you may see a light yellow band at the top saying "Intranet settings are now turned off by default".
 Intranet settings are less secure than Internet settings.
 Click for options.
 Don't be afraid of this message.

 To close it permanently, just right-click the yellow band, and select the